aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/hyperlinkactiontype/_index.md

 public final class HyperlinkActionType
 ```

 Hyperlink has two action type: UrlLink and CellCommand.
 UrlLink type hyperlink is an anchor in a cell, click it will navigate to another page or open a new browser window.
 CellCommand type hyperlink is an command button in a cell, click it will generate a server side event.

+**Remarks**

 NOTE: This class is now obsolete. please use GridHyperlink Instead.
 This class will be removed after 6 months since Aug.
 2014.
 Aspose apologizes for any inconvenience you may have experienced.
 ## Fields

 | Field | Description |